 How sunshine keeps your brain young

 A key reason we feel better in the summer is that sunlight boosts mood, mind, immunity and bone health.
-Sun exposure increases vitamin D, which is synthesized by sunlight acting on your skin.
+Sun exposure increases What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…., which is synthesized by sunlight acting on your skin.
 One of the hot areas of research right now is the effects of vitamin D on special hormone-like substances in the brain called neurotrophins, which regulate brain cell growth.

 While it is normally true that the number of brain cells decline with age, the implication is that optimal levels of vitamin D – which means supplementing 15mcg a day if you live in the Northern hemisphere – may help keep your brain young.